jluna0413/CultivAREmergent/docs/beta_testing_guide.md

 1. **Adding a Strain**:
    - Go to the Strains page
    - Click the "Add Strain" button
-   - Fill in the strain information (name, breeder, genetics, etc.)
+   - Fill in the cultivar information (name, breeder, genetics, etc.)
    - Click "Save"

 2. **Managing Strain Inventory**:
    - Update seed count
-   - View plants associated with each strain
+   - View plants associated with each cultivar
-   - Track strain performance
+   - Track cultivar performance

 ### Settings